simul/simul.github.io/intro.md

 layout: reference
 weight: 1
 ---
-Introduction
-===
-TrueSKY is the culmination of many years' research and development.
-It is based on physical principles of light scattering and absorption, and is highly optimized for speed.
-We believe it is the best-performing system for realistic realtime skies and clouds.
-The SDK comes as a set of libraries, under a main "Simul" directory.
+Introduction<br>===<br>TrueSKY is the culmination of many years' research and development.
+It is based on physical principles<br>of light scattering and absorption, and is highly optimized for speed.
+We believe it is the best-performing system<br>for realistic realtime skies and clouds.<br>The SDK comes as a set of libraries, under a main "Simul" directory.
 These can be linked statically or dynamically, depending on the platform.
 Binaries reside in the directory "Simul/lib" in the case of static libraries, and in "Simul/exe" for dll's.
 Source is found in the subdirectories for the constituent libraries.